ivanos/leviathan_lib/README.md

 --- | ----- | -----------
-cenID | CEN ID | CEN Identifier wiring_type | bus, wire, or null | type of wiring used conIDs | list of container IDs | containers in the CEN
+cenID | CEN ID | CEN Identifier wiring_type | bus, wire, or null | type of wiring used contIDs | list of container IDs | containers in the CEN

 Example:
 ```